santureddy/AWS-SAA-C02-Course/README.md

 ### EC2 Architecture and Resilience

-EC2 instances are virtual machines run on EC2 hosts.
+EC2 instances are virtual machines that run on EC2 hosts.

 Tenancy: